EU reappoints 'fearless' Irish ombudsman

 She also used her prerogative to launch "own initiative reports" into other "high-value issues".

-"A champion for transparency, fairness and accountability in our EU institutions.
+"A champion for transparency, fairness, and accountability in our EU institutions.
 We were proud to support her today," the centre-left Socialist & Democrat group said on Wednesday.

 "Delighted to see Emily O'Reilly appointed for a second term ... someone who operates without fear or favour," Ciarán Cuffe, an Irish Green MEP, also said.